nevech/express-rest-response/README.md

 # express-rest-response

-An express.js middleware expanding your Response for REST API.
+An express.js middleware expands your Response for REST API.

 ## Installation